carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

 You can also edit existing commands.
-Press up once more, and then use
+Press Up once more, and then use the
 Left and Right arrow keys, Delete or Backspace to edit it and replace
-32 by 64 (another useful shortcuts are
+32 by 64 (some other useful shortcuts are
-Ctrl-A and Ctrl-E to move the cursor to the beginning or to the end of the
+Ctrl-A and Ctrl-E to move the cursor to the beginning and end of the
 line, respectively).
 Now press the Return key (at any position of the
 cursor in the command line):